Mount Osmond, South Australia: European settlement

 Developers eventually bought the lots that composed Mount Osmond but once again interest in the suburb was minor.
 Attempts to bring in settlers culminated in the construction of Mount Osmond Road in 1882.
 It wound around the hills from where it began as an offshoot of Mount Barker Road in the South.
 Developers broke down the three large lots into roughly two hundred 1 acre ones in the hope of sales.
 A few lots were sold to quarrymen and gardeners around Mount Barker Road, but the vast remainder was leased to stockowners as pasture for their livestock.
 Much of Mount Osmond, along with a large portion of the surrounding area, was bought in 1907 by Ernest C. Sanders.
 His family made great use of the land, with his sons building houses on the vast property while raising sheep and growing hay.
 Considerable time was spent by the Sanders family in naming and mapping the area.

 One of Mount Osmond's walking trails – this land is owned by the South Australian Department of Planning, Transport and Infrastructure and was going to be used for a possible alternative route to the South Eastern Freeway in the 1960s.
 Mount Osmond Golf Course can be seen to the left.

-The Sanders family eventually decided to sell much of their portion of Mount Osmond, and around 1922–23 it was put on the market.
+The Sanders family eventually decided to sell much of their portion of Mount Osmond, and at around 1922–23 it was put on the market.
 Like earlier attempts at sales on Mount Osmond, little interest was received and none was sold until 1925.
 The land was developed into a golf course and Country Club with the assistance of the Burnside Council and its engineers.
 Credit to the novel idea went to H.E.S.
 Melbourne, Burnside's chief engineer at the time – who found support among numerous Burnside Councillors.
 The golf course and country club were developed on the highest part of the mount, on 85 acre of former Sanders estate.
 The remaining land was sold by the country club to buyers with strict rules on the development and maintenance of the properties – specific rules applying to aesthetic features, particularly gardens, are of note.
 Even with a golf course and country club in the vicinity, as well as electricity and a water supply from Waterfall Gully's first creek the eighteen marketed lots once again sold poorly.